 3. consider the ACCC's 13 recommendations to enhance the Horticulture Code of Conduct; and

 4. implementing creeping acquisition laws (discussion paper to be released by the end of August)

 Note: two discussion papers were released (view discussion papers).
 Little came of these discussions with a very modest change to the law, purporting to relate to creeping acquisitions, introduced by the Competition and Consumer Legislation Amendment Act 2011.
-This Act changed the reference in s 50(1) from 'a market' to 'any market' (purporting to remove any doubt that a merger will be prohibited if it substantially lessens competition in a market other than the market in which the merging parties compete; this had never been a problem in the past) and removing the word 'substantial' from the definition of market in subsection 50(6) (this was theoretically directed at creeping acquisitions, but has little to do with concept of creeping acquisition discused in this report)
+This Act changed the reference in s 50(1) from 'a market' to 'any market' (purporting to remove any doubt that a merger will be prohibited if it substantially lessens competition in a market other than the market in which the merging parties compete; this had never been a problem in the past) and removing the word 'substantial' from the definition of market in subsection 50(6) (this was theoretically directed at creeping acquisitions, but has little to do with concept of creeping acquisition discussed in this report)

 "Twenty-two hearings were conducted across all Australian capital cities and in several regional towns.
-Seventyseven scheduled witnesses gave evidence to the inquiry during these hearings."
+Seventy seven scheduled witnesses gave evidence to the inquiry during these hearings."
 (Report page 3)

 Preliminary Government Response

-The preliminary government response was delivered by Chris Bowen, then Assistant Treasurer and Minister for COmpetition Policy and Consumer Affairs in the Rudd (Labor) Government - view press release (5 August 2008).
+The preliminary government response was delivered by Chris Bowen, then Assistant Treasurer and Minister for Competition Policy and Consumer Affairs in the Rudd (Labor) Government - view press release (5 August 2008).
 It stated: